-Serving of alcoholic beverages is restricted at Chandler Gilbert Community College.
-In the years for which this report is concerned, no event(s) occurred in which alcohol was available.
+Serving alcoholic beverages is restricted at Chandler Gilbert Community College.
+No event(s) occurred in which alcohol was available.
 This required the express consent of the Chancellor of the Maricopa County Community College District.
 Chandler Gilbert Community College personnel are not permitted to purchase or transport alcohol.
-Administrative Regulation 4.13 prohibits the use of funds to purchase alcohol and the use of alcohol at College sponsored events.
+Administrative Regulation 4.13 prohibits the use of funds to purchase alcohol and the use of alcohol at College-sponsored events.
 State law also regulates the service, sale, distribution, and consumption of alcoholic beverages.
 In light of the law, Chandler Gilbert Community College does not permit the use, sale, or distribution of alcoholic beverages.